rmt-06-florence-fox/kanban-app/server/api_doc.md

 {
-  "title": "<title to get insert into>", "description": "<description to get insert into>", "category": "<category to get insert into>", "due_date": "<due_date to get insert into>",
+  "title": "<title to get insert into>", "description": "<description to get insert into>", "due_date": "<due_date to get insert into>", "UserId": "<UserId to get insert into>", "CategoryId": "<CategoryId to get insert into>"
 }
 ```
 _Response (201 - Created)_